JeppeKlitgaard/DTU-02613-TimeSeries/Assignment3/report.typ

   caption: [RMSE comparison of different models orders from @sec:3_5, @sec:3_6, @sec:3_7 on concatenation of train and test dataset]
 ) <fig:3_8_rmse_model_comparison_test>

-Reflecting upon the question: Does @fig:3_8_rmse_model_comparison_test yield the same model selection as via the AIC, BIC metrics / criteria?
+We find in @fig:3_8_rmse_model_comparison_test that using the RMSE as a metric for model selection yields the same result as the AIC and BIC metrics, which is a good sign that the model selection process is robust.

-Yes.
 We already observed on the AIC and BIC on the training dataset that higher model order improves the predictive performance.

-Even on the distribution of residuals, we could observe increasing statistical evidence for independence of those (via Box-Ljung-Test).
-Now we have validated via RMSE on the test dataset that our model generalises well.
-The AR(2)-X(2,2) model also performs the best in this setting, showing that we have not overfitted with increasing complexity.
+Thus, having validated via the RMSE on the test dataset that our model generalises well, we maintain that the AR(2)-X(2,2) model is the best trade-off between performance and complexity.

 == $k$-Step Predictions<sec:3_9>